9 Gifts That Grads Can Actually Use

 A well-chosen graduation gift does more than commemorate a milestone.
 It speaks directly to the new grad: I love you.
 I’m proud of you!
 Here’s something to help with your transition.

 It’s easy to slip some money into a card – and cash is usually welcome!
-But cash is also fungible, which means it might quickly get spent in the mad excitement of graduation and the first few weeks of blissful non-studies.
+But cash is easily spent in the mad excitement of graduation and the first few weeks of blissful non-studies.

 Instead, why not choose a gift that makes a difference three months – or 30 years – from now?
 Even if you’re on a tight budget it’s possible to pick a gift that won’t break the bank but will help the young person navigate the post-college world.
 (Hint: It will likely cost more than he ever imagined.)